Richard, Count of Étampes: Count of Étampes

 On his marriage in 1423, Richard became comte de Vertus-en-Champagne et de Bénon.
 He also became baron de Clisson, seigneur de Courtenay, de Piffonds, de Houdan et de l'Epine-Gaudin in 1423, and châtelain de Renac et de Bois-Raoul near Redon in 1424.

-Richard became Count of Étampes in the right of his wife.
+Richard became Count of Étampes by right of his wife.
 She inherited the rights to the county from her father and was formally granted them by King Charles VII of France.
 However, their claim was disputed by Philip the Good, Duke of Burgundy.
 Presumably, Philip sought to avenge his father's death by disrupting Charles's reign; Charles was most probably responsible for the late duke's assassination in 1419.
 Philip occupied the duchy and held it personally until 1434, after which he gave it to his cousin, John II, Count of Nevers.
 Nevertheless, the County was returned to Richard in September 1435.